 And that’s how four sets of parents found themselves suddenly well underway to creating a school where teachers who love to teach, teach children to love to learn.

-We take “Quo Vadis?” (“where are you going?”) as our motto because we believe every child’s outcome can be influenced and is not a predetermined and immutable destiny.
-We are dedicated to creating the conditions in which children with ADHD, autism, and other learning disabilities can thrive and reach their fullest potential.
+We take “Quo Vadis?”
+(Where are you going?) as our motto because we believe every child’s outcome can be influenced and is not a predetermined and immutable destiny.
+We are dedicated to creating the conditions in which children can thrive and reach their fullest potential.

 We believe that, as lifelong learners, we may all be going in different directions, but we all have bright and fulfilling futures ahead of us.
 We are committed to discerning and tapping into the talent and insight of our students, our teachers, and our families to make sure each of us finds his or her best road and travels it with hope and joy as well as effort.